 There are a number of beautiful rivers across Japan which offer unforgettable water adventures for everyone.
 Join an exciting rafting tour at Fuji river, which is widely known as one of the three fastest rivers in Japan.
 Visit the peaceful city of Nagatoro nestled in the northwest of Saitama prefecture, a beautiful area famous for river activities and historic spots.
 There are several options that will take you on wonderful river adventures, including rafting, kayaking and canyoning.
 The Tama River in nearby Okutama is also renowned for its rafting options suitable for both beginners and more advanced rafters.
 Kochi prefecture in Shikoku also boasts scenic rivers such as Shimanto river and Niyodo river where you can enjoy exciting outdoor activities in stunning nature away from big cities!

-Glamping is a classy outdoor activity in summer that refers to a luxury camping-style stay with convenient facilities and comfortable accommodation.
-In and near Tokyo you have numerous glamping options or a little outside Tokyo, Twin Ring Motegi is a popular tourist attraction in Tochigi prefecture with a range of activities such as obstacle courses in forests and spacious playground for kids.
-Their glamping area features a range of plans which include special BBQ served with carefully selected ingredients by a professional chef!
-In Tokyo there are also some places where you can enjoy a day of glamping, for example at Tokyo Skytreetown no Niwa.
+Glamping is a classy outdoor activity in summer that refers to a luxury camping-style stay with convenient facilities and comfortable accommodations.
+In and near Tokyo you have numerous glamping options or a little outside Tokyo, Twin Ring Motegi is a popular tourist attraction in Tochigi prefecture with a range of activities such as obstacle courses in forests and a spacious playground for kids.
+Their glamping area features a range of plans which include a special BBQ served with carefully selected ingredients by a professional chef!
+In Tokyo, there are also some places where you can enjoy a day of glamping, for example at Tokyo Skytreetown no Niwa.
 Here you can enjoy some camping adventures and a BBQ while relaxing in a private glamping tent, without the overnight stay.